paulfioravanti/paulfioravanti.github.io/_posts/2017-12-14-using-c-plus-plus-bitcoin-libraries-in-elixir.md

-The code here reads in the message (an array of bytes) that gets brought in from Elixir via the `read_msg` function that Cure provides, stores it in a `buffer`, copies it into a C++ `param` string, interpolates it into a `greeting` message, copies the `greeting` back into the `buffer`, and sends it back to Elixir via the `send_msg` function, also provided by Cure.
-More information about the I/O functions provided by cure can be found [here][cure-helper-functions-info].
+The code here reads in the message (an array of bytes) that gets brought in from Elixir via the `read_msg` function that Cure provides, stores it in a `buffer`, copies it into a C++ `param` string, interpolates it into a `greeting` message, copies the `greeting` back into the `buffer`, and finally sends it back to Elixir via the `send_msg` function, also provided by Cure.
+More information about the I/O functions provided by Cure can be found [here][cure-helper-functions-info].

 Next, change the Elixir code to use Cure to send messages to C++: